nbiederbeck/lst-agn-analysis/README.md

 - Data selection: `../lst-analysis-config/data-selection.json`
 - MCs to use, lstchain env and number of off regions: `../lst-analysis-config/lst_agn.json` (gammapy does not handle energy-dependent cuts automatically, so we need to work around this)
 - IRFs (lstchain): `../lst-analysis-config/irf_tool_config.json`
 - gammapy: `analysis.yaml` and `models.yaml` in subdirectories `../lst-analysis-config/analysis_*`.
-All `analysis*` directories will be searched, so you might want to remove the standard ones first (DEV-TODO: Find a better solution for this).
 These all use the same dl3, but produce their own dl4

+If you want to use configs from a different place, instead call `make` using `make CONFIG_DIR=/path/to/configs`.

 ## Run the analysis